studiowebux/restcli/README.md

 See [INSTALL.md](./docs/INSTALL.md) for detailed installation and setup guide.
 See [PROFILES.md](./docs/PROFILES.md) for detailed profile configuration guide.
-See [HEX-REFERENCE.md](./docs/HEX-REFERENCE.md) for hexadecimal numbering explanation.
 See [CURL2HTTP.md](./docs/CURL2HTTP.md) for converting cURL commands to `.http` files.
+See [DOCUMENTATION.md](./docs/DOCUMENTATION.md) for adding documentation to your requests.

 ## CLI Mode